Melvin Purvis: Career after the FBI

-After leaving the FBI Purvis moved to San Francisco where he passed the California bar examination and practiced law for two years.
+After leaving the FBI, Purvis moved to San Francisco where he passed the California bar examination and practiced law for two years.
 He also began endorsing products including Gillette razors, Dodge cars and Post Toasties.
 This led to him signing on to host the radio show, "Junior G-man: The Melvin Purvis Club" as a marketing scheme and crusade combating juvenile delinquency.
 In 1936, Purvis published a memoir of his years as an investigator with the Bureau, entitled American Agent.
 He had dinner in San Francisco with actor Frederick March, and told March that he might star in a movie with Universal Pictures.
 In 1937, he moved to Los Angeles, becoming a technical advisor on several films.
 He dated Jean Harlow briefly and befriended Clark Gable.
 He became engaged to actress Janice Jarrett, but they never married.

-He travelled to Europe in April 1937, shortly after the cancelled wedding.
+He traveled to Europe in April 1937, shortly after the cancelled wedding.
 There he met and socialised briefly with Hermann Göring before returning to the US.

-In 1938 he settled back in Florence, South Carolina, and on September 14 of that year married his old sweetheart, Marie Rosanne Willcox, daughter of his first law partner.
+In 1938, he settled back in Florence, South Carolina, and on September 14 of that year married his old sweetheart, Marie Rosanne Willcox, daughter of his first law partner.
 They had three sons.
-In 1939 he founded the Florence Evening Star and published it until 1941.
+In 1939, he founded the Florence Evening Star and published it until 1941.
 In 1941 he bought part of WOLS, the local radio station in Florence.
 His spacious office there was where many members of the public came to meet the famous G-man.